-The new pool and rink will be larger than an Olympic-size pool.
+The new pool will be larger than an Olympic-size pool.
 It will be the eighth-largest pool in New York City—making it one of a handful of City pools that can accommodate 50-meter lap swimming.

 Q: Will the new design support existing uses like lap swimming, recreational skating, and hockey programming?